hash84/team18Android-Hack-N-Code3.0/README.md

 The geolocation is recorded every time a user clicks an image and successfully claims a reward which ensures no other user claims reward for the same waste

+Dependencies:
+Android Device should have SDK version >Kitkat